awsdocs/amazon-translate-developer-guide/doc_source/get-started-cli.md

 ## Translate text using a JSON file<a name="cli-json-file"></a>

-This example shows how to use the `translate-text` operation to translate a longer text block from a JSON file\.
+This example shows how to use the [TranslateText](https://docs.aws.amazon.com/translate/latest/APIReference/API_TranslateText.html) operation to translate a longer text block from a JSON file\.
 You can specify the source and target language on the command line, but in this example, you specify them in the JSON file\.

 **Note**
 The JSON file is formatted for readability\.
 Reformat the `"Text"` field to remove line breaks\.